sparks-baird/xtal2png/reports/paper.md

 according to the information type.
 An upscaled version of the PNG image and a legend of the representation are given in \autoref{fig:example-and-legend}.
-Due to the encoding of numerical values as grayscale PNG images (allowable values are integers between 0 and 255), a small round-off error is present during a single round of encoding and decoding.
+Due to the encoding of numerical values as grayscale PNG images (allowable values are integers between 0 and 255), a round-off error is present during a single round of encoding and decoding.
 An example comparing an original vs. decoded structure is given in
 \autoref{fig:original-decoded}.

+There are some limitations and design considerations for `xtal2png` which are described in `xtal2png`'s [documentation](https://xtal2png.readthedocs.io/en/latest/index.html) in the Overview section.

+At this time, it is unclear to what extent deviation from the aforementioned design choices will affect performance.
+We intend to use hyperparameter optimization to determine an optimal configuration for crystal structure generation tasks using the `xtal2png` representation.

 ![(a) Original and (b) `xtal2png` decoded visualizations of [`mp-560471`](https://materialsproject.org/materials/mp-560471/) / $Zn_2B_2PbO_6$.
 Images were generated using [ase visualizations](https://wiki.fysik.dtu.dk/ase/ase/visualize/visualize.html). \label{fig:original-decoded}](figures/original-decoded.png){ width=50% }

-The significance of the representation lies in being able to directly use the PNG representation with image-based models which often do not directly support custom dataset types, potentially saving days or weeks during the process of obtaining preliminary results on a newly released model.
+The significance of the representation lies in being able to directly use the PNG representation with image-based models which often do not directly support custom dataset types.
+We expect the use of `xtal2png` as a screening tool for such models to save significant user time of code refactoring and adaptation during the process of obtaining preliminary results on a newly released model.
+After obtaining preliminary results, you get to decide whether it's worth it to you to take on the higher-cost/higher-expertise task of modifying the codebase and using a more customized approach.
+Or, you can stick with the results of xtal2png.
+It's up to you!

 We plan to apply `xtal2png` to a probabilistic diffusion generative model as a proof-of-concept and present our findings in the near future.